apeskinian/p5_treasures_untold/README.md

     It also shows any current rewards or discounts that have been activated and updated totals/costs.
     There is also a button to open the basket page and another to proceed straight to the secure checkout.
+    Users can click on a product name to take them to the specific product detail page.

     | Mobile Basket Preview | Desktop Basket Preview |
     | --- | --- |